Bi Cheng Senter

 Research Interests

-Transgression in games, alternative play practices, media and emotions, global gaming industries, game policies and censorship in China
+Transgression in games, alternative play practices, media and emotions, game industry, game policies and censorship in China

 Tse Wing Tung Jamie

-Tse Wing Tung Jamie is a PhD candidate in Cultural Studies at the Chinese University of Hong Kong.
-Her current research aims to dissect technologically-mediated player identity and agency, through a triangulation of race, gender, and sexuality, in video games and game narratives.
+Tse Wing Tung Jamie is a PhD student in Cultural Studies at the Chinese University of Hong Kong.
+Her current research re-examines the act of play and dissects how player identity and agency is reconfigured into different ludic experiences, such as race, gender, and sexuality, in video games.

 She received her B.A. and MPhil degrees in Comparative Literature from the University of Hong Kong.
 Her MPhil thesis investigates the dialogic relationship between romance as an allegory and identity in the context of Hong Kong Transitional Period (1982-1997).